Authority, History, and Political Theology

 Secure checkout Fast Shipping Easy returns

-For the first time in English, this volume brings together the writings, lectures, and correspondence of Alexandre Kojève (1902–1968) and Gaston Fessard, S.J.
-(1897–1978), two of the most distinctive voices in twentieth-century French thought.
+For the first time, this volume brings together the writings, lectures, and correspondence of two of the most distinctive voices in twentieth-century French thought: Alexandre Kojève (1902–1968) and Gaston Fessard (1897–1978).

-Kojève is widely regarded as one of the most influential philosophers in France, with his famous Hegel seminars of the 1930s shaping an entire generation of intellectuals, including Georges Bataille, Jacques Lacan, and Raymond Aron.
-Among his closest interlocutors was Fessard, a leading Jesuit theologian, whose work, though little known in the Anglophone world, revolutionized the study of Hegel, Marx, and Christianity.
+Kojève is widely regarded as one of the most influential philosophers in France.
+His Hegel seminars of the 1930s shaped an entire generation of intellectuals, including Georges Bataille, Jacques Lacan, and Raymond Aron.
+Among his closest interlocutors was Gaston Fessard, a leading Jesuit theologian and himself a member of the seminar.

-Including reviews, lectures, letters, and unpublished essays, alongside an editorial introduction, the volume situates the Kojève–Fessard exchange at the intersection of Hegelian philosophy, theology, and politics.
-It shows how two readers of Hegel–one an atheist philosopher, the other a Jesuit theologian–challenge how we think about political life, religion, and the meaning of history today.
-Part of Bloomsbury’s Political Theologies series, this book is essential reading for scholars and students of political theology, modern European philosophy, social theory, intellectual history, and readers interested in the entanglement of politics and religion.
+Including a historical introduction, the volume situates their exchange at the intersection of Hegelian philosophy, Catholic theology, and global politics.
+It shows how two readers of Hegel– one an atheist philosopher, the other a Jesuit theologian – challenge how we think about political life, the role of religion in the public sphere, and the meaning of the end of history.
+Part of Bloomsbury’s Political Theologies series, this book is essential for readers interested in political theology, continental philosophy, and intellectual history.